siddharthkp/bundlesize/README.md

 - `CI_REPO_NAME` given the repo `https://github.com/myusername/myrepo` would be `myrepo`
 - `CI_COMMIT_MESSAGE` the commit message
 - `CI_COMMIT_SHA` the SHA of the CI commit, in [Jenkins](https://jenkins.io/) you would use `${env.GIT_COMMIT}`
-- `CI=true` usually set automtically in CI enviroments
+- `CI=true` usually set automatically in CI environments

 (Ask me for help if you're stuck)